 Drilling in 2012 and 2013 was designed to support modification of the original Mary pit design to the southwest to include the continuation of mineralization into the Mary LC zone.
 A highly successful program led to completion of a mineral reserve and resource estimate for the Mary/LC and incorporation of the expanded pit design into the updated LOM.
 Development of the expanded pit commenced in 2014.

-The satellite Brodie, Bluelite, Oromonte, Solberry and Wedge deposits are situated west and southwest of the Drinkwater pit and lie in close proximity to the leach pad.
+The satellite Brodie, Bluelite, Solberry, Wedge and Oromonte deposits are situated west and southwest of the Drinkwater pit and lie in close proximity to the leach pad.
 These deposits are part of a semi-continuous trend of mineralization within a shallow-dipping stratigraphic horizon.
 They lie on the western flank of an anticlinal fold structure and are considered to be related to mineralization within the Drinkwater-Mary trend, which lies on the eastern flank.

 An unpdated LOM incorporating the Drinkwater, Mary/LC and satellite deposits was reported in the Company's July 21, 2014